carp-lang/Carp/docs/DynamicSemantics.md

 Questions:
 * How does Carp figure out what the definition of the symbol X is?
 * How do you set the value for symbol X?
+* Are there any reserved names?
+* What is a keyword?
 ### 1.1 Global Variables
 Questions:
 * Are global variables mutable?